 The Company has evaluated the applicability of segment reporting and has concluded that since the Company is operating in the field of Agro Chemicals both in the domestic and export markets and the CODM reviews the overall performance of the agro chemicals business, accordingly the Company has one reportable business segment viz.
 Agro Chemicals.

-The fair value of cash and cash equivalents, bank balances other than Cash and cash equivalents, deposits with financial institution, trade receivables, short term loans, contract assets, current financial assets, trade payables, current financial liabilities and borrowings approximate their carrying amount, largely due to the short-term nature of these instruments.
-Fair value for security deposits (other than perpetual security deposits) has been presented in the above table.
-Fair value for all other non-current assets and liabilities is equivalent to the amortised cost, interest rate on them is equivalent to the market rate of interest.
+The fair value of cash and cash equivalents, bank balances other than Cash and cash equivalents, deposits with financial institution, trade receivables, loans and advances, contract assets, current financial assets, trade payables, current financial liabilities and borrowings approximate their carrying amount, largely due to the short-term nature of these instruments.
+Fair value for non-current assets and liabilities is equivalent to the amortised cost, interest rate on them is equivalent to the market rate of interest.

 Fair value hierarchy